SuhasHareesh/can-i-go-out/README.md

 ### This app basically brings in the weather information on the TERMINAL for a location by default.
 I've set the app to my location.

 ## Command Line Flags
-` -l : To set a location for it to display the weather for.` ` -d : To look forward into the Future!
+` -l : To set a location for it to display the weather for.` <br>
+` -d : To look forward into the Future!
 Yeah you can time travel.
 All jokes aside, use values 1 and 2 to see the weather for the tomorrow or the day after tomorrow`

 ### If only I could look forward into the future. :p

-## Thanks for reading my little side-project!
+### Thanks for reading about my little side-project!

 ## Also I'm open to feedbacks from any of you CRITICS out there. :)